West Bengal elections: Left Front-Congress alliance projects itself as ‘third alternative force’

 CPI(M)’s Sitaram Yechury said that the Trinamool Congress has to be defeated first to stop the communal bandwagon of the BJP.

-The Left Front, in alliance with the Congress and newly formed Indian Secular Front, on Sunday projected itself as the “third alternative force” in West Bengal and called for the need of a people’s welfare government, reported PTI.
+The Left Front, in alliance with the Congress and newly-formed Indian Secular Front, on Sunday projected itself as the “third alternative force” in West Bengal and called for the need of a people’s welfare government, reported PTI.
 Elections will be held in the state in eight phases from March 27 to April 29, and the results will be announced on May 2.

 “Our call is we want a janhit sarkar [people’s welfare government] in Bengal for its overall development and protection of rights of the masses,” Communist Party of India (Marxist) General Secretary Sitaram Yechury said at a rally in Kolkata.